The Complete Guide

 Grant Readiness Questions Answered

-What is grant readiness for a government agency?
+What is grant readiness?

 Do local governments need a NICRA?

 Most local governments that receive federal grants either negotiate a NICRA with their cognizant federal agency or use the federal de minimis indirect cost rate of 15% of modified total direct costs (MTDC).
 A NICRA allows you to recover your actual indirect costs, which are frequently higher than the de minimis rate.
-For agencies with significant federal funding, a negotiated rate typically results in substantially greater cost recovery.
-Whether your agency needs a NICRA depends on your indirect cost structure, the volume of your federal funding, and your cognizant agency's requirements.
+For organizations with significant federal funding, a negotiated rate typically results in substantially greater cost recovery.
+Whether your organization needs a NICRA depends on your indirect cost structure, the volume of your federal funding, and your cognizant agency's requirements.
 Learn more about NICRA.

 2 CFR 200, known as the Uniform Guidance, governs the administrative requirements, cost principles, and audit standards for federal awards.
 It applies to all non-federal entities that receive federal grants, including state and local governments, tribal governments, institutions of higher education, and nonprofits.
 Compliance with 2 CFR 200 is a baseline requirement for federal grant management.
-The 2024 revisions to the Uniform Guidance introduced several significant updates that government grant recipients should be aware of.
+The 2024 revisions to the Uniform Guidance introduced several significant updates that all federal grant recipients should be aware of.
 Read more about 2 CFR 200.

 What is a Single Audit and when is it required?

 A Single Audit is an independent audit of an organization's financial statements and federal programs, required when a non-federal entity expends $1,000,000 or more in federal awards in a fiscal year.
 The Single Audit examines whether the organization managed federal funds in compliance with applicable requirements.
-For government agencies approaching or exceeding this threshold, audit readiness is a critical and non-negotiable component of grant readiness.
+For organizations approaching or exceeding this threshold, audit readiness is a critical and non-negotiable component of grant readiness.
 Prior audit findings can affect future grant competitiveness.

 How long does it take to become grant ready?

 Federal reviewers evaluate both the merit of the proposed project and the organizational capacity to deliver it.
 They look for evidence of financial management capability, documented internal controls, relevant prior federal award experience, qualified staff with appropriate time committed to the project, a realistic and compliant budget with appropriate indirect costs, a clear performance measurement framework, and demonstrated community need.
-An agency with strong grant readiness is visible in the quality of its budget narrative, staffing plan, and evaluation design.
+An organization with strong grant readiness is visible in the quality of its budget narrative, staffing plan, and evaluation design.

 What is the difference between grant readiness and grant writing?